 It’s no secret that Michigan is home to some beautiful places – from sandy beaches and amazing forests to crisp, blue water and massive sand dunes!
 Michigan has more than 300,000 acres of sand dunes that offer breathtaking views or thrilling experiences across the state, some of which have been getting national acclaim for their beauty.

-Take a look at the roundup below and watch the Dunes in Michigan video from our summer video series to learn more about some of the many sand dunes across the state.
+Take a look at the roundup below to learn more about some of the many sand dunes across the state.

 Saugatuck Dunes State Park Saugatuck The Saugatuck Dunes State Park is a day-use park along a secluded strip of Lake Michigan shoreline, Saugatuck Dunes State Park offers 2.5 miles of shore line.
 The park has fresh water coastal dunes that are over 200 feet tall.
 The park’s terrain varies from steep slopes to rolling hills.
 Visit the website for more information.

 Silver Lake Sand Dunes Hart, Mears and Pentwater The Silver Lake Sand Dunes are a beach paradise!
 These massive dunes are nestled along the shore of Lake Michigan and Silver Lake —the only sand dunes in Michigan where you can drive your own ORV—and miles of pristine shoreline beaches designed for pure family fun.
 The Silver Lake Sand Dunes encompass the towns of Hart, Mears, and Pentwater making it the perfect spot for a family vacation with miles of tree-lined bike trails, historic towns, a lighthouse and more.
 Spend the morning on the dunes, the afternoon in the water and finish the day in one of the charming villages for a relaxing dinner at a locally owned restaurant.
 Visit the website to plan your trip.